Prepare yourself for some surprising, yet fantastical virtual reality statistics for 2023.

 13. The Male Demographic of VR Users Accounts for 35%, While the Female Demographic Users Account for 19%.

-From the AR Insider study, virtual reality statistics show that men use virtual reality more than women.
+From the AR Insider study, virtual reality demographics show that men use virtual reality more than women.

 As mentioned, this is data from 2021, which means these figures could have easily grown over the past few months.